bhauman/figwheel-main/docs/config-options.md

 ## :rebel-readline

-By default Figwheel engauges a Rebel readline editor when it starts the ClojureScript REPL in the terminal that it is launched in.
+By default Figwheel engages a Rebel readline editor when it starts the ClojureScript REPL in the terminal that it is launched in.

 This will only work if you have `com.bhauman/rebel-readline-cljs` in